 15. San Francisco 49ers - Dorial Green-Beckham, WR, Oklahoma (6'5" 225) ~

 DGB proved in Indianapolis that he's as physically gifted and talented as ever.
 His time at Missouri didn't turn out well, but he did some character rehab at Oklahoma (even though he never played a down for the team) and he has freakish talent that could rocket him up the board.

 16. Houston Texans - Andrus Peat, OT, Stanford (6'6" 315) ~

 It remains to be seen what approach the Texans will take at quarterback this fall, but drafting Peat here would give whichever QB is under center a protection boost.

 17. San Diego Chargers - Marcus Peters, CB, Washington (6'0" 200) ~

-This move would make considerable sense if pending unrestricted free agent Brandon Flowers (playing on a one-year "prove it" deal) leaves southern California this offseason.
+This move would make considerable sense if pending unrestricted free agent Brandon Flowers (playing on a one-year "prove it" deal) leaves southern California for a better offer elsewhere.

 19. Cleveland Browns (via Buffalo) - Arik Armstead, DL, Oregon (6'2" 295) ~

 There are so many options for the Browns in this draft, but Armstead is a solid player who would fill the 3-4 defensive end position well for Cleveland.

 20. Philadelphia Eagles - Jalen Collins, CB, LSU (6'1" 205) ~